tdkehoe/iam/specific_ip.md

   To enter a classic infrastructure IP address, the user must already have a classic infrastructure API key created.
   {: note}

-  You can manage this setting for yourself if you have the User-managed login setting enabled on your User details page.
-  {: tip}